Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Preliminaries

 An execution of a hybrid system \cite{johnson_hybrid_systems} begins at an initial state $x_0\in D_I$.
 With a particular input $u_I(t,x)$, the system follows the dynamics $F_I$ on $D_I$.
 If the system reaches the guard surface $G_{(I,J)}$, the reset map $R_{(I,J)}$ is applied and the system continues in domain $D_J$ with the corresponding dynamics defined by $F_J$.
 An execution of a hybrid system is defined over a hybrid time domain which is a disjoint union of intervals $\amalg_{j\in\mathcal{N}}[\underbar{t}_j,\bar{t}_j]$.
 The flow $\phi(t,t_0,x_0)$ describes how the system evolves from some initial time $t_0$ and state $x_0$ for some length of execution time $t$.

-These hybrid systems may exhibit complex behavior including sliding \cite{sliding}, branching \cite{lygeros_hybrid_automata}, and Zeno phenomena \cite{zeno}.
-To preserve the validity of local linearization theory, which is core to this work, we assume that transition surfaces are isolated with transverse intersections \cite{lygeros_hybrid_automata, johnson_hybrid_systems} and no Zeno executions occur.
+Hybrid systems may exhibit complex behaviors including sliding \cite{sliding}, branching \cite{simic_towards_2000}, and Zeno phenomena where infinite transitions occur in finite time \cite{zeno}.
+Following prior literature \cite{aizerman_hybrid_stability,contraction,Leine}, we assume these behaviors do not occur, such that guard surfaces are isolated and intersected transversely \cite{lygeros_hybrid_automata, johnson_hybrid_systems} and no Zeno executions occur.
+These assumptions are not generally detrimental to the validity of this theory to applications like legged locomotion.